cabal-club/.github/profile/README.md

 A cabal is identified by its secret key (`cabal://7d99b453506b974...`) that you share with your friends.
 This key lets them find and join the cabal.

-Cabal works over the internet, but also lets you chat over the local network.
-If offline, you can still browse your full chat history, and send messages that will be sync'd with any future peers you connect to.
+Cabal works over the internet, but also works offline: you can still browse your full chat history, and send messages that will be sync'd with any future peers you connect to.